scaleoutsystems/fedn/docs/quickstart.rst

 **From source**

-Clone the Scaleout Edge repository and install the package:
+Clone the Scaleout Client repository and install the package:

 .. code-block:: bash